ssec-jhu/evolver-ng/docs/source/usage.rst

 Applying configuration
 -----------------------

-The eVolver server is self-contained and described by a static configuration containing the physical setup and experiment control logic.
+The eVOLVER server is self-contained and described by a static configuration containing the physical setup and experiment control logic.
 This allows it to run experiments without intervention for long periods of time, and withstand failure and restarts, losing only the down-time interval.